-- · Align compensation with the overall Company business strategy and business unit goals; - Reward executive team members for their contribution to the overall success of the Company and for achievement of planned business and financial objectives in their own area of responsibility; - Attract and retain executive talent able to bring superior management skills to the Company; - Implement compensation programs that are cost efficient; - Incentivize executives to align their long-term interests with the investment objectives of the Company's shareholders; and, - Avoid and discourage short-term behaviour that is not in the best interests of shareholders.
+- Align compensation with the overall Company business strategy and business unit goals; - achievement of planned business and financial objectives in their own area of responsibility; - Attract and retain executive talent able to bring superior management skills to the Company; - Implement compensation programs that are cost efficient; - shareholders; and, - Avoid and discourage short-term behaviour that is not in the best interests of shareholders.

-The Company's objective is to be a profitable; highly integrated, technology driven engineering and manufacturing firm providing creative, quality engineered solutions for the automotive, transportation and oil & gas markets.
+The Company's objective is to be a profitable; highly integrated, technology driven engineering and manufacturing firm providing creative, quality engineered solutions for the automotive, transportation and power generation.
 Meeting these objectives has required, and will continue to require, attracting a team of executives who have expertise in manufacturing, innovation, strategy, legal and financial disciplines.
 The Company has developed a compensation package to attract such executives that includes cash compensation and benefits as well as participation in the profitability of the Company both through direct profit participation and participation in the increased value of the enterprise reflected in its stock price.
 As the Company's profits increase, it is anticipated that an executive's compensation will increase, providing an alignment of shareholder-owner interests and management interests as value is created for both.
 If profits decrease, an executive's overall compensation will generally decrease to base levels.